Two by two, pantomime horses trot charitably through London

-LONDON Competitors galloped and neighed through the streets of southeast London on Sunday in a pantomime horse race.
+LONDON (Reuters) - Competitors galloped and neighed through the streets of southeast London on Sunday in a pantomime horse race.

 Some 20 pairs of participants dressed in colorful horse costumes for the Christmas charity race through the Greenwich area, making "pit stops" at pubs before crossing the finish line.